spdobest/RxJavaWorld/README.md

 **Observable.empty()** — Creates an observable that emits nothing and completes successfully.

 **Observable.error()** — Creates an observable that emits nothing and throws an error.

-#### RxJava 2 Examples present in this sample project

-1. RxJava 2.0 Example using CompositeDisposable as CompositeSubscription and Subscription have been removed.

-2. RxJava 2 Example using Flowable.

-3. RxJava 2 Example using SingleObserver, CompletableObserver.

-4. RxJava 2 Example using RxJava2 operators such as map, zip, take, reduce, flatMap, filter, buffer, skip, merge, concat, replay, and much more:

-RxJava 2 Android Samples using Function as Func1 has been removed.

-RxJava 2 Android Samples using BiFunction as Func2 has been removed.

-And many others android examples

-Quick Look on few changes done in RxJava2 over RxJava1

-**RxJava1 -> RxJava2**

-onCompleted -> onComplete - without the trailing d
-Func1 -> Function
-Func2 -> BiFunction
-CompositeSubscription -> CompositeDisposable
-limit operator has been removed - Use take in RxJava2
-and much more.

 **Operators :**